 Where to eat on Sao Miguel – Furnas and the east

-Following on from our top tips on Where to eat in Ponta Delgada, if you’re exploring outside of the capital we have a handy series of guides on where to eat on Sao Miguel.
+Following on from our Where to eat in Ponta Delgada guide, if you’re exploring outside of the capital we have a handy series on Where to eat on Sao Miguel.
+Here’s our guide on where to eat in Furnas and the east…

 #01 – Sao Miguel’s most famous dish is Cozido – a meat stew which is slow-cooked in the hot volcanic ground on the shores of Lagoa das Furnas.
 It’s not my favourite Azorean dish if I’m honest – it often feels more like a meat-eaters endurance challenge than an enjoyable meal.
 If you are planning to eat a cozido for dinner, my advice is to skip lunch (and probably breakfast).